KikoRabacal/data-engineer-coding-challenge/README.md

 # Coding Challenge

 In this challenge you are required to do some analysis on the datasets provided and write unit tests.
 Integration tests are a bonus but not required.
-Python should be the language of choice.
+Python should be the language of choice but you are free to use any other language you are familiar with.

 ## Credit Card Vendor Mapping
 In later parts of this project you will need this mapping of credit_card_vendor to list of card prefix.